diandiaye/Institut-des-Algorithmes-du-S-n-gal/Tutorials_R/README.md

 library(deSolve)# This makes it possible to use the "ode" function
 ```

-# - Step 1: writing the differential equations in R
+# - f1. writing the differential equations in R

 ```python
 sir <- function(time, variables, parameters) {